tslamic/AndroidDeviceNames/README.md

 ```

 There's no memory overhead and performance is great.
 With over 400 device names, a battered Samsung Galaxy S3 handles the worst case scenario, according to *Traceview*, in less than **5 ms**.

-How to get it?
----

-The library will be available on maven central in a few days.
-Until then, just copy-paste the [`DeviceNames`](https://github.com/tslamic/AndroidDeviceNames/blob/master/lib/adn/androiddevicenames/src/main/java/tslamic/github/io/adn/DeviceNames.java) class into your project.

 Acknowledgements
 ---